mjaus29/3d-portfolio/README.md

 This portfolio solves the problem of balancing impressive 3D elements with practical information display and smooth user experience, creating a memorable impression while still delivering essential information about skills, experience, and projects.

-Interactive 3D models, smooth animations, and a clean design that effectively showcases skills and projects.

 **Technologies Used:** React, Vite, Three.js, GSAP, Tailwind CSS, EmailJS

 ## 📖 Table of Contents